jaishree-verma/image-classifier/README.md

-# 🖼️ AI Image Classifier Dashboard
+# AI Image Classifier Dashboard

-A full-stack deep learning web application that classifies images into 1,000 object categories using a pre-trained **ResNet-50** Neural Network trained on the ImageNet dataset.
+A python full-stack deep learning web application that classifies images into 1,000 object categories using a pre-trained **ResNet-50** Neural Network trained on the ImageNet dataset.

 ---

-## 🛠️ Technologies & Tools Used
+## Technologies & Tools Used

 ### **Backend & Deep Learning**
 - **Python 3.12**: Core programming language.